 Watercolour is quite an ‘alive’ medium.
 It can behave in many different ways according to how it is used.
-One of the biggest alternation in behavior of watercolor is due to the surface on which it is applied - the watercolor paper.
-We tested various real life papers in order to embrace their common characteristics and differences and figured out how to include such support for various behavior.
-In the new version you can use not only textured paper backgrounds, but also an imitation of professional watercolor papers, some of them with deckled - rough and irregular edges, including: Hot press, Cold press, Rough, Japan, Canvases and others.
+One of the biggest alternations in the behavior of watercolor is due to the surface on which it is applied - the watercolor paper.
+We tested various real-life papers in order to embrace their common characteristics and differences and figured out how to include such support for various behavior.
+In the new version, you can use not only textured paper backgrounds, but also an imitation of professional watercolor papers, some of them with deckled - rough and irregular edges, including Hot pressed, Cold pressed, Rough, Japan, Canvases and others.

-Because Rebelle’s papers imitate these characteristic in a digital world, new version will feature various presets for watercolor behavior based on the underlying paper, so the paper you choose can have a huge bearing on the quality of your work.
+Because Rebelle’s papers imitate these characteristics in a digital world, the new version will feature various presets for watercolor behavior based on the underlying paper, so the paper you choose can have a huge bearing on the quality of your work.

 - Ability to customize acrylics - The „Impasto Depth” available from Rebelle 2 will now be placed in this new Visual settings panel.

 - Ability to customize canvas settings - The canvas „Texture Visibility“ setting and „Always show texture on paint“ switch will now be featured in this panel.